 NPAC SMS issues an M-SET to set the subscriptionCustomerDisconnectDate according to the disconnect action for SV1.
 The subscriptionVersionStatus for SV1 goes to “sending ”.
 The subscriptionModifiedTimeStamp and subscriptionBroadcastTimeStamp are set accordingly.

 NPAC SMS responds to whether M-SET was successful.

 NPAC SMS responds to the M-ACTION.
 If the action failed, an error will be returned and processing will stop on this flow.
+For the XML interface, DISR – DisconnectReply.